A. J. Mundella: Backbencher

 Mundella was also greatly concerned at the employment of children of very young ages, and how their presence at work would make compulsory elementary education impossible.
 In 1871 he put forward a measure to control the employment of children in the manufacture of bricks and tiles.
-His move was welcomed so readily that it was incorporated into the government's Factory and Workshop Act of 1871.
+His move was welcomed so readily that it was incorporated into the government's Factory and Workshop Act 1871 (34 & 35 Vict. c.
+104).
 As a result, the employment of girls under sixteen and boys under ten in brick and tile yards was prohibited.

-Mundella's long-established interest in arbitration resulted in 1872 in his Arbitration (Masters and Workmen) Act (commonly known as Mundella's Act) which made voluntary agreements between managers and workers mutually binding.
-In the same year he aided the passage of the Coal Mines Regulation Act, paying particular attention to the clauses restricting the working hours of women and children.
+Mundella's long-established interest in arbitration resulted in his Arbitration (Masters and Workmen) Act 1872 (35 & 36 Vict. c.
+46) (commonly known as Mundella's Act) which made voluntary agreements between managers and workers mutually binding.
+In the same year he aided the passage of the Coal Mines Regulation Act 1872 (35 & 36 Vict. c.
+76), paying particular attention to the clauses restricting the working hours of women and children.
 He continued his campaign for fewer hours for women and children with the introduction of a nine-hours factory bill in 1872 but it made slow progress and in the summer of 1873, due to opposition from manufacturers, it was withdrawn.

 Mundella's perennial concern for children also led him to introduce, in 1873, a bill for the protection of children against people who, being in charge of them, had been convicted of violence against them.

+Mundella was an early and consistent supporter of women's suffrage.
+In February 1872 he was listed among the members of Parliament who had joined the Central Committee of the National Society for Women's Suffrage.
+He voted for the successive Women's Disabilities (Removal) bills in the divisions of 1871, 1872, 1875 and 1876, each of which was defeated.